Did anybody read last month’s quiz? If you missed it, here it is again with the answer to follow:

 Mom!
 You forgot to change his name!

 Change whose name?
 Oh!
-Don’t worry, Shana; by the time everyone has finished looking at my high school reunion pictures, no one will have any idea who Imran is!
+Don’t worry, Shana; by the time everyone has finished looking at my high school reunion pictures, no one will remember Imran’s name!

 Said what?